 Organize Hair Ties

 I don’t know about you, but I have so many hair ties.
 In multiple sizes.
 One year I made a comment that most of mine had broken and I think every person in my family bought me a set of them.
 Twist ties are a great way to hold them together so they don’t make a mess in the closet.
 It’s also perfect for when you travel and want to bring a few with you but don’t want them all over your bathroom bag.

 Twist Ties in the Office

-Organize Small Items
+Organize Small Things

 Paper clips, binder clips, and rubber bands all have small openings that a twist tie can fit through perfectly.
-Use it to keep like items together in the office so they don’t make a mess of your desk drawers.
+Use it to keep like items together in the office so they don’t make a mess of your computer desk drawers.

-Bind Loose Papers
+Bind Loose Leaf Paper

 My oldest son, Tyler, has started doing a lot of writing lately.
 Of course, he’s in kindergarten and doesn’t know how to spell many words yet, but he tries his hardest to sound them out.
 Then, after he’s written on a lot of pages, he wants them held together to make a book.
-Using a hole punch and twist ties, I can make his book for him, but it’s still easily expandable unlike if I was to staple it.
+Using a hole punch and twist ties, I can make his book for him, but it’s still easily expandable unlike if I were to staple it.

 Other Ways to Reuse Twist Ties

-Twist ties can be used to organize craft supplies, such as ribbon and strings.
+Twist ties can be used to organize craft supplies, such as ribbons and strings.
 Or, they can be used to make crafts.
 Use twist ties with children to make rings or bracelets (just watch the pointy ends) or make wire people out of a bunch of them.

 There are so many small pieces out in the garage, and twist ties can be used to keep them together.
 For example, string a twist tie through washers so they don’t separate.
 If you have a pegboard, twist ties can go around objects to then hang from the pegs.